 To be fair, Alix Experience does include networking events for its members, often involving high-end dinners or tours.
 They sound worthwhile for their high-flying members, but the rest of us are perfectly capable of meeting people and signing up for events and tours on our own.

-Advice for women traveling solo: my version, for the rest of us
+Advice for women traveling alone: my version, for the rest of us

 After reading the article, I decided to write my own version.
-My goal is to actually live up to the promise of the title: actual tips for women traveling solo who are not “executive-level women.”
+My goal is to actually live up to the promise of the title: actual tips for solo travel for women who are not “executive-level.”
 In other words, real advice for real solo female travelers who can’t or won’t pay $750 or more dollars to have someone else do what they could perfectly well do themselves.